greystate/timelines/README.md

 ## How to use it

-I honestly don't know if anyyone would like to try it, but in the event that they will, here's what you need to do:
+I honestly don't know if anyone else but me would like to try it, but in the event that they will, here's what they (you) need to do:

 1. Get a [W3C account][ACC] if you haven't got one
 2. Create an [API key][KEY]